 - Apply color psychology to your products

-If you follow these 3 steps, your brand image will speak about you in a much more positive way than you may think.
+If you follow these 3 steps, your brand image will talk about you in a much more positive way than you might think.

 By the way, after reading this article on color psychology, which shades best match your brand image?